Group Assignment

 • 1200 mm width

-By carefully arranging the pieces, all parts of the cabinet were able to fit into a single plywood sheet.
-This significantly reduces material cost and improves manufacturing efficiency.
+This step is often called nesting.
+The goal of nesting is to arrange the parts so that wasted material is minimized.
+By carefully arranging the pieces, all parts of the cabinet fit into a single plywood sheet, which significantly reduces material cost and improves manufacturing efficiency.

 DXF Layout